opensearch-project/data-prepper/data-prepper-plugins/key-value-processor/README.md

   * Example: `key1value1&key2=value2` will parse into `{"key1value1": null, "key2": "value2"}`
 * `prefix` - A prefix given to all keys.
   * Default is an empty string
-* `delete_key_regex` - A regex that will be used to delete away characters from the key.
+* `delete_key_regex` - A regex that will be used to delete characters from the key.
   * There is no default
   * Non-empty string is the only valid value
   * Example: `delete_key_regex` is `"\s"`. `{"key1 =value1"}` will parse into `{"key1": "value1"}`
-* `delete_value_regex` - A regex that will be used to delete away characters from the value.
+* `delete_value_regex` - A regex that will be used to delete characters from the value.
   * There is no default
-  * Non-empty string is the only valid value
+  * Cannot be an empty string
   * Example: `delete_value_regex` is `"\s"`. `{"key1=value1 "}` will parse into `{"key1": "value1"}`

 ## Developer Guide